Barmaley13/barcap/README.md

 ## Introduction
 This code was made to extract any barcode using your web camera.
 As of now it utilizes `pyzbar` and `pylibdmtx` libraries.
 Which have their own set of recognizable barcodes.
-Mainly, we were targetting QR codes and data matrix codes.
+Mainly, we were targeting QR codes and data matrix codes.
 But it will recognize other popular formats supported by those libraries.

 Under the hood, this code takes each frame from the camera like so